ccaballeroh/InferenciaCausal_A22/notes/Landing Page.md

 This is an [Obsidian](https://obsidian.md/) vault with the material we'll be working in the workshop of Introduction to Causal Inference.

-Just download Obsidian, select the `Open folder as vault` option and pick the folder that holds these files.
+Just download Obsidian, select the `Open folder as vault` option, and pick the folder that holds these files.

 This document will work as Landing Page and will help us manage the content of the rest of the notes.